 this network will make our continuous improvement process even stronger,” said Patton.

 The Learning Community’s most established program in South Omaha teaches parents about their role in education.
 In family activities and weekly classes, parents learn about daily routines to help children succeed in school.
 Learning new skills to communicate with teachers and navigating local schools is a top priority in specially designed English classes.
 The latest independent evaluations show the value of the program extends to children.
-In the latest results, their scores exceeded school district proficiency in reading and math with no adjustments for poverty.
+In the latest results, their scores exceeded school district proficiency in reading and math.

-In the Learning Community Center of North Omaha,1612 North 24 Street hosts a six-school partnership in intensive early childhood preschool.
-Parent University welcomes families in the area, with home-based services, as well as a series of free courses for parents and family members.
-Each series prepares families to take the lead in their child’s education.
-Early family engagement outcomes are promising and early childhood teaching strategies now exceed national benchmarks for improving student achievement.
+The Learning Community Center of North Omaha,1612 North 24 Street hosts a six-school partnership in intensive early childhood preschool.
+Parent University welcomes families in the area, with home-based services, as well as a series of free courses to help families set goals and take the lead in their child’s education.
+Family engagement outcomes are promising and early childhood teaching teams now exceed national benchmarks for improving student achievement.